 Household Disagreement about Expected Inflation, with Paula Patzelt and Ricardo Reis.

-Abstract: We survey the main facts that have emerged from research on disagreement between households on what they expect inflation to be.
-We document them using figures and correlations that capture: the statistical regularities on the observable drivers of disagreement, the measurement of residual disagreement, the usefulness of disagree- ment to forecast inflation, the response of disagreement to shocks, the disagreement between households and professionals, and the relation between disagreement, risk, and uncertainty.
+Abstract: This paper surveys the major facts from research on disagreement between households on what they expect inflation to be.
+We document them using figures and correlations that capture: the statistical regularities on the observable drivers of disagreement, the measurement of residual disagreement, the usefulness of disagreement to forecast inflation, the response of disagreement to shocks, the disagreement between households and professionals, and the relation between disagreement, risk, and uncertainty.

 Empty vessels make the most noise: "don't know" answers in household expectations surveys.
 Unpublished manuscript.
 Current version: March 2024.